 For 20 days in 2002, the CIA interrogated Abu Zubaydah at a secret “black site” prison in Thailand, believing him to be a top al-Qaida operative with information about impending attacks on the United States.

 Through recently released cables obtained by the American Civil Liberties Union and Zubayadah’s own account to his lawyers, which has also been recently declassified, a chilling picture has emerged of just what transpired on those days and who oversaw it.
-According to John Kiriakou, a former CIA counterterrorism official, the “chief of base” personally managing the operation was Gina Haspel.
-President Donald Trump recently named Haspel to the number two spot at the CIA.

 The “IC SERE psychologists” were James Mitchell and Bruce Jessen, architects of the enhanced interrogation program that was designed to break Zubaydah, and was subsequently used on other detainees at the CIA’s secret prisons around the world.

 A “confinement box” was built especially for Zubayadah: 85 inches long, 30 inches wide and 20 inches deep.
 He was told it would be “his new home.”